neelamraj25/vishisht/README.md

-## Vishisht Dashboard App
+## Vishisht App

-The Vishisht Dashboard App is a Flutter-based mobile application designed to showcase a list of posts with infinite scrolling, user authentication, and theming capabilities.
+The Vishisht App is a Flutter-based mobile application designed to showcase a list of posts with infinite scrolling, user authentication, and theming capabilities.
 Users can view detailed information about posts, toggle between light and dark themes, and log in or out seamlessly.

 ## Features